menandmice/micetro_docs/guides/implementation/mfa_azure.rst

     * graph.microsoft.com

-* Python with dependent libraries and requests package is installed on the Central server.
+* Python with dependent libraries are installed on the Central server.

     * msal >=1.17 - The Microsoft Authentication Library that enables Micetro to access the Cloud for AAD - https://pypi.org/project/msal/1.17.0/